Curious why there are so many couples in South Korea?

 Since most Koreans live with their parents until they get married, couples go on dates more often outside their houses.

-The usual date routine is a restaurant, cafe, and something extra like a park, gallery, bar, festival, and one-day class.
+The usual date routine is a restaurant, cafe, and something extra like a park, gallery, bar, festival, or one-day class.

-Couple culture in Korea is unique and highly visible.
+Couple culture in Korea is openly celebrated in a unique way.

 Matching outfits, identical items, and couple rings are ways for Korean couples to express their relationship status.